hero

 DIP switches to the ON position.
 The

-switch configuration is important as it will put the board into Flashing mode.
+switch configuration is crucial as it will put the board into Flashing mode.

 BOOT SEL